ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 ### Residual controls to be addressed by the Agency

-* The Agency is responsible for the physical security of all Agency owned equipment, such as network devices and endpoint devices, that are utilised to connect to Azure and Office 365.
+* The Agency is responsible for the physical security of all Agency-owned equipment, such as network devices and endpoint devices, that are utilised to connect to Azure and Office 365.

 ## Personnel security